-The bittersweet ending of Little Army may be a Tear Jerker alone.
-But if you combine its aftermath (Miho following Nishizumi-style Tankery despite Maho's sacrifice) with Maho not having our viewer's knowledge of the Anime series, which means that Maho's sacrifice was apparently (for her) in vain (at least, betwen prequel and series), she becomes a failed Tragic Hero of river-overflowing proportions.
+- The bittersweet ending of Little Army may be a Tear Jerker alone but if you combine its aftermath (Miho following Nishizumi-style Sensha-do despite Maho's sacrifice) with Maho not having our viewer's knowledge of the Anime series, which means that Maho spent the time betwen prequel and series believing her sacrifice had been in vain, she becomes a failed Tragic Hero of river-overflowing proportions.
 Tears which she can't shed if she is to mantain her facade.
 That leaves us.

-Arguably, the real point at which Maho's plan fails is when Shiho announces her intention to disown Miho for not being a good Nishizumi, meaning that even if Maho is the heiress, Miho is still forced to live by her mother's rules.
-At that point, she abandons part of her facade, and actually begins expressing her opinion about Miho in front of their mother; one can only imagine what she's actually feeling.
+- The real point at which Maho's plan fails is when Shiho announces her intention to disown Miho for not being a good Nishizumi, meaning that even if Maho is the heiress, Miho is still forced to live by her mother's rules.
+At that point, she abandons part of her facade, and begins expressing her opinion about Miho in front of their mother; one can only imagine what she's truly feeling.

 Yukari: (thinking) Mi...
 Miss Nishizumi...!
 Why!?
 Just why Miss Nishizumi!
 Accepted your disinheritance?
 Are you fine with just that!?